Why SwimCount™ is different?

 How do I use the SwimCount Test?

-You can also download the full Instructions For Use here.
+You can download the full Instructions for Use here.

 How do I read the result?

 Please download this guide on how to read the results: Guide to Readouts.

 Are there any factors that I should be aware of that can destroy the test result?